mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 Another solid sleep and I woke feeling refreshed.
 Hips are less tight this morning and no piriformis.

-The weather has turned cloudy and cool with a chance of showers.
+Weather turned cloudy, cool with a chance of showers.

 <!---->
 ## THURSDAY AUG 11